We are confident that our Remote Learning Plan will allow us to fulfil our school vision of

 Read a book: Escape, relax, unwind.
 Look after yourself.

-Please discuss e-safety with your child/ren before they return to the Distance Learning programme.
+Please discuss e-safety with your child/ren before they return to the Remote Learning programme.
 These NSPCC resources will help you do this.

 Here is a list of the school contacts you may need if you have any problems during distance learning.